Extract for employment in HVB homes

 - assault, aggravated assault

-- all sexual offences (including preparation, conspiracy to commit a crime, and failure to disclose criminal offences)
+- all sexual offences (including preparation, conspiracy or failure to reveal a crime)

 - robbery, aggravated robbery

-- drug offences (including preparation, conspiracy to commit a crime, and failure to disclose criminal offences)
+- drug offences (including preparation, conspiracy or failure to reveal a crime)

-- doping offences (including preparation, conspiracy to commit a crime, and failure to disclose criminal offences)
+- doping offences (including preparation, conspiracy or failure to reveal a crime)

 - smuggling offences.

-If the sentence for the crime also encompasses any other offence, details of that offence will also be included in the extract.
+If the conviction also encompasses any other offence, details of that offence will also be included in the extract.

-Extracts from the criminal suspect register show criminal offences where criminal charges have been brought as above.
-The extract also shows whether charges have been brought for participation or attempt on such an offence.
+Extracts from the register of criminal suspects show offences for which charges have been brought as described above.
+The extract also shows whether charges have been brought for complicity in or attempts to commit such offences.